 Here are the non-fiction books that have primarily shaped my worldview:

 The Resurgence of the Real, by Charlene Spretnak

 Sociobiology, by E. O. Wilson

 Visions of Order, by Richard Weaver

 On Aggression, by Konrad Lorenz

-An avid weightlifter, electronic tinkerer, collector of American Indian relics, and student of martial arts, he has been married to Julie Tuggle since 1982 and is the proud father of a daughter, Jessica.
+An avid weightlifter, electronic tinkerer, collector of American Indian relics, and student of martial arts, I’ve been married to Julie Tuggle since 1982 and am the proud father of a daughter, Jessica.